Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

   * **adm**   This folder contains administration files, which allow rebuilding OCCT;
   * **adm/cmake**  This folder contains files of CMake building procedure;
   * **adm/msvc**  This folder contains Visual Studio projects for Visual C++ 2010, 2012, 2013, 2015, 2017 and 2019 which allow rebuilding OCCT under Windows platform in 32 and 64-bit mode;
+  * **adm/scripts** This folder contains auxiliary scripts for semi-automated building and packaging of OCCT for different platforms;
   * **data**  This folder contains CAD files in different formats, which can be used to test the OCCT functionality;
   * **doc**  This folder contains OCCT documentation in HTML and PDF format;
   * **dox**  This folder contains sources of OCCT documentation in plain text (MarkDown) format;